OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

 Setting Up a Model for Efficient Linear Solves
 ----------------------------------------------

-There are a number of different features that you can use control how the linear solves are performed that will have an impact on both the speed and accuracy of the linear solution.
+There are a number of different features that you can use to control how the linear solves are performed that will have an impact on both the speed and accuracy of the linear solution.
 A deeper understanding of how OpenMDAO solves the unified derivatives equations is useful in understanding when to apply certain features, and may also help you structure your model to make the most effective use of them.
 The explanation of OpenMDAO's features for improving linear solver performance are broken up into three sections below: